 Basic Radio Setup

-http://localnode.local.mesh for first-time radio setup.
+http://localnode.local.mesh.
 Some computers may have DNS search paths configured that require you to use the fully qualified domain name (FQDN) to resolve localnode to the mesh node’s IP address.
 Each node will serve its web interface on ports 80 and 8080.